jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28.md

 Other (authorities on letter magic) assumed that the secret of the (magic) activity that lies in the letters was their numerical proportion.
 The letters of the alphabet indicate numerical values which by convention and nature are generally accepted to be (inherent in) them.

 Thus, there exists a relationship between the letters themselves as a result of the relationship of their numerical values.
-For instance, there is a relationship between b, k, and r, because all three of them indicate two in its different positions.
+For instance, there is a relationship between `b`, `k`, and `r`, because all three of them indicate two in its different positions.
 (The letter) b indicates two in the units, k indicates two in the tens (20), and r indicates two in the hundreds (200).
 Or, there is a special relationship between the letters mentioned and d, m, and t.
 The (latter group of letters) indicates four, and the proportion of four to two is that of two to one.

 Then, there are magic squares for words as there are for numbers.
 Each group of letters has its particular kind of magic square which fits it in view either of the numerical value of the figure 810 or of the numerical value of the letters.
 (Magic) activity based on letter magic thus merges with that based on number magic, because there exists a relationship between letters and numbers.